Vehicles and RPG-7s will be available in 'Escape of Tarkov' expansion

 A provisional release date of early 2022 has been given for Streets Of Tarkov, as the majority of the development is complete.
 The expansion to the Factory map, featuring a new sledgehammer wielding Scav boss, is also reportedly near completion.

-Another major change to the game will be gun durability, panned for the next Tarkov patch.
+Another major change to the game will be gun durability, which is currently in the game but has no effect.
+This change to weapon durability is planned for the next Tarkov patch.
 This will see weapons deteriorate over time as they are fired, in order to combat the prevalence of full-auto firing in the game’s meta.

 A trailer for the upcoming expansion Streets Of Tarkov was revealed during Geoff Keighley’s Summer Game Fest show on June 10, showing part of the new map, and a handful of glimpses at some of the above features.